-Cirrent supports dynamic provisioning of devices, where you can use a provisioning key that is shared across many devices.
+If you do not have a unique device id and secret that you can provision during manufacturing, Cirrent supports dynamic provisioning of devices, where you can use a provisioning key that is shared across many devices.
 Cirrent's service uses this provisioning key and the device id to generate a temporary shared secret unique to the device, and uses that to log into ZipKey hotspots and the Cirrent cloud.
-On the first connection, the device is then issued a more permanent device id and shared secret, which the device uses from that time forward.
+On the first connection, the device is then issued a more permanent device id and shared secret.

 Here is how you configure the WCM to use the temporary credentials:

 - Make sure you have a Provisioning Key (learn more here)

 - Download the credential generator source code from https://github.com/Cirrent/wcm-credential-generator

 - Edit main.c to add your provisioning key and secret, and set your device type id and account id.
 You can get your device type from the Management Center and your account id here.

 - Run the credential generator executable on the device, passing in the path to the temporary credential file.